-The Lennox Health Resource Cen- is asked to eat before donating and ter and Stewart Regional Blood Center will host a blood drive on Tuesday, December 19 from 9 am. until 6 p.m. at the mobile unit on the square in Clarksville.
+The Lennox Health Resource Center and Stewart Regional Blood Center will host a blood drive on Tuesday, December 19 from 9 am. until 6 p.m. at the mobile unit on the square in Clarksville.

 Everyone who will donate blood